duongnam99/my-tokenization/README.md

 # Setup

-Run the following commands to migrate contract from solidity
+Run the following commands to migrate contract from solidity:
 - npm install
-- trufle init
+- truffle init
-- trufle migrate
+- truffle migrate

-Then, run the application
+Then, run the application:
 - cd client
 - npm start